Glossary - Ingredients

 Seaweed rich in calcium & other nutrients

-Hijiki seaweed is another variety of seaweed similar to wakame, and is often cooked with soybeans and "aburaage" (thin deep-fried tofu).
+Hijiki seaweed (ひじき in Japanese) is a variety of seaweed similar to wakame, and is often cooked with soybeans and "aburaage" (thin deep-fried tofu).
 Frequently sold in stores in its dried form, it must be rehydrated and then cooked before eating.
 This seaweed is often used in salads or mixed with rice before steaming.
 The small, soft buds are called "mehijiki", and the long, chewy stems are called "nagahijiki".

 Dried hijiki can be stored at room temperature and low humidity in an airtight container or bag to preserve flavor.